 Do keep in mind, though, that a modem can’t do anything for your speed if your ISP doesn’t provide that level of service.
 For example, if your ISP only deploys 60 MBPS service to your home, a 10+ GBPS modem, such as one that supports DOCSIS 3.1, will be much more than you need.

-In this guide, we’ll go over all the things you’ll need to know, such as whether you really need DOCSIS 3.1 compatibility, before buying a new modem for gaming, as well as which modern modems will serve you best for your gaming-related needs.
+In this guide, we’ll go over all the things you’ll need to know, such as whether you really need DOCSIS 3.1 compatibility, before buying a new modem for gaming and which modern modems will serve you best for your gaming-related needs.

 Top 4 Gaming Modems in 2020